Fairplex

-The Fairplex has been the home of the L.A.
-County Fair since 1922.
-Known prior to 1984 as the Los Angeles County Fairgrounds, it is located in the city of Pomona, California.
-The L.A.
-County Fair is held during the month of May since 2022, but the facility is used year-round to host a variety of educational, commercial, and entertainment such as trade and consumer shows, conventions, and sporting events.
+The Fairplex in Pomona, California, has been the home of the Los Angeles County Fair since 1922.
+Known until 1984 as the Los Angeles County Fairgrounds, the 543 acre facility hosts the Fair in May and year-round for trade and consumer shows, conventions, sporting events, and more.

-The Fairplex is owned by Los Angeles County, but is leased to and is governed by an independent, self-supporting non-profit organization, the Los Angeles County Fair Association, which manages and produces the county fair and re-invests surplus revenues generated by the fair and other events in the maintenance and development of the facility.
+The Fairplex is owned by Los Angeles County, but is leased to and is governed by an independent, self-supporting non-profit organization, the Los Angeles County Fair Association, which manages and produces the county fair and spends surplus revenue to maintain and develop the facility.

 Facilities

 Having begun in 1922 with 43 acre donated by the City of Pomona, the Fairplex grounds now cover 543 acre and include nearly 325000 sqft of indoor exhibit space.
 Slightly less than half of the grounds are given over to paved parking areas to accommodate 30,000 vehicles.
 Among other features of the Fairplex are various scenic parks, plazas and picnic areas, a historic train exhibit, and 12 acre of carnival grounds.